tferrari92/automate-all-the-things/README.md

 ## Description
 We are almost there!
 In this pipeline we will build and deploy our app.

 The [my-app directory](my-app) on the repo is meant to represent an application code repository.
-Here you'll find the code files and it's corresponding Dockerfile.
+Here you'll find the application code files and the corresponding Dockerfile.
 You could theoretically replace the contents of the my-app directory with the code and Dockerfile for any other app and it should still work.

 There's two parts to this pipeline: